VBA Benchmark – Performance Improvement of Compiled VBA vs Original VBA

 Quasi – Monte Carlo – One Simulation

-MD5 – Message Digest algorithm VBA benchmark
+MD5 – Message Digest algorithm VBA benchmarks

 Quick Sorting of Double array with 10,000,000 items

-Base64 -binary-to-text encoding algorithm VBA benchmark
+Base64 -binary-to-text encoding algorithm VBA benchmarks

 Fast Base64 algorithm acquires a VBA performance improvement after compilation with VBA compiler of about 1.2 times (x1.2) the original speed.